iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> Reminds me to turn BT and location without fail so I always activate while in public but Samsung Android app says last check was Nov 21, 2020 no matter what....sooo honestly have no idea if it's been working correctly or not.<br> :date: __2021-02-05 13:11:28__

+> Not worth it<br> :date: __2021-02-04 19:11:10__

+> Just like wearing a mask some do not want there rights being taken from them so this site only works as those who are positive fill out the notice .
+So its a honor system and so far i did not get one notification.So I am thinking most do not report positive results and do not trust it.<br> :date: __2021-02-04 00:11:11__

+> I tested positive and reported it through the app.
+My husband STILL has not received an exposure notification 4 days later.<br> :date: __2021-02-03 00:24:41__

+> As far as dumb and useless apps go, this one definitely takes the cake.<br> :date: __2021-02-01 05:37:56__

 > Doesn't seem to work.
 Exposure hasn't been checked since Nov and I don't see anyway to force it to check.<br> :date: __2021-01-29 04:07:05__

 > It stopped working.
 The last report was over 6 weeks ago.<br> :date: __2021-01-27 13:36:45__